 An excerpt from Bertie Dawes' notebook, "Little Old Cemetery on our place," which detailed the location of known burials in 1940 (likely evidenced by surviving upright headstones).

-Beard-Green Cemetery is a private family graveyard with its first burial dating to 1801.
-Surveys of tombstones suggest approximately 200 people are buried within the grounds.
-However, identifying all of them is a challenge.
+The Beard-Green Cemetery is a private family graveyard, with its earliest burial traditionally dated to 1801.
+Surveys of surviving tombstones suggest that approximately 200 people are buried within its grounds.
+Identifying all of them, however, remains a significant challenge.

-In 1940, Bertie Dawes detailed her work to maintain the cemetery in a notebook she titled, Little Old Cemetery on our place.
-Her meticulous records pinpointed the location of each intact headstone and, where legible, included a transcription of the deceased's name and date of death.
-Bertie identified 104 graves, but noted that there were 79 other burials missing legible headstones and whose identities were already lost to time.
-The 79 unidentified markers or graves were not positioned on her maps.
+In 1940, Bertie Dawes documented her efforts to care for the cemetery in a notebook titled Little Old Cemetery on Our Place.
+Her meticulous records mapped the location of each intact headstone and, when possible, transcribed the deceased’s name and date of death.
+Dawes identified 104 marked graves.
+She also noted an additional 79 burials represented by unmarked or illegible stones whose identities were already lost to time.
+These unidentified graves were not mapped.

-The Johnstown survey identified eleven graves previously overlooked by Dawes.
-One of these belonged to Mary, wife of Anthony Geiger (1774-1832).
-Perhaps Mary (Kirk) Geiger's headstone was buried and successfully excavated by the Genealogy Society.
-Unfortunately, 50 years after their 1970 survey, her marker is now missing.
-Any physical evidence of Mary's existence in the cemetery is gone.
-She is an example of the dangers facing the cemetery's historical preservation.
+The Johnstown survey identified eleven graves that Dawes had not recorded.
+One belonged to Mary, wife of Anthony Geiger (1774–1832).
+It is possible that Mary (Kirk) Geiger’s headstone had been buried and was successfully uncovered during the Genealogy Society’s work.
+Unfortunately, more than fifty years later, her marker is now missing, and no physical evidence of her burial remains.
+Her case illustrates the ongoing risks to the cemetery’s historical record and the urgency of preservation efforts.

 Consult the Headstone Censuses